GoldEXPerience0/Data-Science-Portfolio/README.md

 # Project 1: Visualizing CDC Behavioral Health Data via Geo-spatial Plot

-*Merged CDC data on health behavior and state-based policy
+* Merged a CDC dataset on behavioral health and a health policy dataset for the number of relevant policies passed

-*Designed a dragging bar to change the year in question
+* Designed a dragging bar to change the map year by year

-*Designed a drop-down menu to change question of inquiry
+* Designed a dependent drop-down menu to select a health topic and subsequently a question of inquiry

-*Display state-specific data when hovering over state
+* Display state-specific data while a cursor is hovering over a state

-*Added color bar to enhance comparison between states per question of inquiry
+* Added color bar better compare states per question of inquiry